wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 Instructions for client download and connecting to the Barracuda used in this example can be found here: [Barracuda NG Admin](https://techlib.barracuda.com/NG61/NGAdmin)

 On the firewall, forwarding rules will need to be created.
 Since this example only routes internet traffic in-bound to the firewall and then to the web server, only one forwarding NAT rule is needed.
-On the Barracuda NG firewall used in this example the rule would be a Destination NAT rule (“Dst NAT”) to pass this traffic.
+On the Barracuda NG firewall used in this example the rule would be a Destination NAT rule ("Dst NAT") to pass this traffic.

 To create the following rule (or verify existing default rules), starting from the Barracuda NG Admin client dashboard, navigate to the configuration tab, in the Operational Configuration section click Ruleset.
-A grid called, “Main Rules” will show the existing active and deactivated rules on the firewall.
-In the upper right corner of this grid is a small, green “+” button, click this to create a new rule (Note: your firewall may be “locked” for changes, if you see a button marked “Lock” and you are unable to create or edit rules, click this button to “unlock” the ruleset and allow editing).
+A grid called, "Main Rules" will show the existing active and deactivated rules on the firewall.
+In the upper right corner of this grid is a small, green "+" button, click this to create a new rule (Note: your firewall may be "locked" for changes, if you see a button marked "Lock" and you are unable to create or edit rules, click this button to "unlock" the ruleset and allow editing).
 If you wish to edit an existing rule, select that rule, right-click and select Edit Rule.

 Create a new rule and provide a name, such as "WebTraffic".